Meghan Markle Urged To Stop PDA With Prince Harry

-While most people wouldn’t think twice about holding hands with their spouse, or touching them in public, if you are a royal, it’s just not done.
-A family lawyer and relationship expert is going on the record to tell the Duchess of Sussex that in public, she needs to keep her hands to herself, and not seem so familiar with Prince Harry.
+While most people wouldn’t think twice about holding hands with their spouse — or touching them in public — if you are a royal, it’s just not done.
+A family lawyer and relationship expert is going on the record to tell the Duchess of Sussex that in public, she needs to keep her hands to herself.
+Said expert advises Markle not to seem so familiar with Prince Harry.

-Express says that Duchess Meghan has been told to stop with the PDA, and now relationship expert, Sheela Mackintosh-Stewart wants to pass along some “heartfelt” advice, telling the duchess she needs to fall in line.
+The Express reports that Duchess Meghan has been told to stop with the PDA, and now relationship expert Sheela Mackintosh-Stewart wants to pass along some “heartfelt” advice, telling the duchess that she needs to fall in line.

 Mackintosh-Stewart says that Markle’s hubris is overshadowing her good works and patronage, and she would be received more favorably if she would follow the rules, including the one against holding hands and touching in public.
 She says that Meghan continues to ignore this rule “to the irritation of many.”